markstanl/Named-Distributions/README.md

 P(X=k) = (1-p)^(k-1) * p
 Where k is the number of trials needed to achieve the first success, and p is the probability of success.
 Denoted by X ~ G(p)
+## Normal Distribution
+The noraml distribution is a continuous distribution that is symmetric about the mean.
+It is defined by two parameters: the mean and the standard deviation.
+The PDF of the normal distribution is given by: f(x) = (1/(sqrt(2*pi)*sigma)) * exp(-((x-mu)^2)/(2*sigma^2))
+Where mu is the mean and sigma is the standard deviation.
+Denoted by X ~ N(mu, sigma^2)

+## Normal Approximation to the Binomial Distribution
+The normal approximation to the binomial distribution is a continuous distribution that approximates the binomial distribution when n is large.
+It is defined by two parameters: the n and p
+It uses the same PDF as the normal distribution, but with a different mean and standard deviation: mu = n*p sigma = sqrt(n*p*(1-p))
+Denoted by X ~ N(mu, sigma^2)